 2. Make plans to keep in touch

 Now while a vacation is an opportunity to escape from the familiar, the sudden change may trigger unexpected stress.
 Because of that, it would be advisable to make plans to be able to check in with people back home.
 You’d be surprised how a simple phone conversation with a familiar voice can help to boost your mood.

 Moreover, your family and friends aren’t the only ones you should make plans to stay in contact with whilst traveling.
 If you have concerns about how your mental health will cope on your trip, you should also make plans with your mental-health-care provider and schedule a check-in call – even if it’s good news.

 3. Stay active on your vacation

-Yes, you are on holiday but that doesn’t mean that you should suddenly adopt a sedentary lifestyle.
-In fact, exercise can provide just as many benefits for your mental health as it does your body.
+Yes, you are on holiday, but that doesn’t mean that you should suddenly adopt a sedentary lifestyle.
+In fact, exercise can provide just as many benefits for your mental health as it does for your body.

 According to research findings published in The Lancet Psychiatry journal, an active lifestyle can result in fewer days of poor mental health.
 This may be rooted in the fact that exercise helps to relieve stress and improve mood in individuals dealing with depression, anxiety, and other mental health issues.

 Now you may not be able to get your full Bikram yoga routine, but that doesn’t mean that you shouldn’t find ways to stay active.
 Simply grab a pair of running shoes and jog around the area where you’re staying or make sure to pack a skipping rope or resistance band in your suitcase and spend 30 minutes every morning with each tool.
 Additionally, you can opt for the stairs instead of the elevator or even sign up for a walking tour of the museum.
 Heck if you have a chair in your hotel room, you can work out with that too.